Last Updated on January 15, 2024 by Saskia Friedrich

 Avoid this by planning your week on Sunday night instead.

-While this takes time away from your weekend, it will also enable you to hit the ground running first thing Monday morning, boosting your motivation and productivity.
+While this takes time away from your weekend, it will also enable you to hit the ground running first thing Monday morning, boosting your self-discipline, motivation and productivity.

 Planning out your week on Sunday will also give you time to make adjustments, ask for help, and break down larger tasks into more manageable ones.